dladd/pyFormex/sphinx/config.rst

 development) does not allow such distinction yet.
-Still, since the topic is so important to the user and the configuration system in is already quite complex, we tought it was necessary to provide already some information on how to configure .
+Still, since the topic is so important to the user and the configuration system in is already quite complex, we tought it was necessary to provide already some information on how to configure.
 Be aware though that important changes to this system will likely occur.